-In order to facilitate such a session, EDLAB has provided a tool, the so-called Feedback3, developed by Design Museum CUBE together with former PREMIUM students.
+In order to facilitate such a session, EDLAB has a large variety of tools, games and instruments available that you may use or borrow for a session.
+Below two examples, but we have many more!

-Feedback3 is a set of 7 cubes that will help make your feedback session easier, more natural and fun!
+- Feedback3 is a set of 7 cubes that will help make your feedback session easier, more natural and fun!
 Each of the cubes addresses a topic that should be addressed when talking about the team process, ensuring that all of the important issues will be discussed.
-The cubes each have 6 statements written on them, which will provide a baseline for the discussion.
-This tool provides you with a new way of doing your feedback-sessions, but it is up to your team to decide how to use them.
-You can find more information via this video: https://youtu.be/9olhQg7jQhs

-The actual 7 cubes, and a booklet that provides you with the rules and guidelines for this session, can be found on the PREMIUM website (current student section under "Documents").
+The actual 7 cubes, and a booklet that provides you with the rules and guidelines for this session, can be found on the PREMIUM website (current student section under "Documents"). - Beeld & Box: Each image card contains a photo that evokes associations and thoughts.
+The strength of this tool lies in its many application possibilities.
+Working with the image cards is recommended for anyone looking for a way to visualize thoughts and processes and share them with others.